rohit161996/NodeJS-Repository/Season_3/07_Payment_Gateway_Integration_ft._Razorpay/Readme.md

 # Episode 7 - Payment Gateway Integration, ft.
 Razorpay
 - These things should be done very securely.

+## Premium Features
+- Add Blue Tick for the User.
+- Do not limit the number of requests sent.

 ## Payment Steps:
 - The connection to the Payment Gateway is made only through the Backend.
 - Backend has the secret key which acts as a password to connect the the Razorpay.
 - Razorpay is a very famous Payment Gateway provider.

-# Workflow of the payment page
+## Workflow of the payment page
 ### Step 1.
 - The user clicks the `Pay Now` Button
 - The frontend will call an API `/createOrder` to create the order.